Event Support & Sanctioning

 • Timed events must have 10 or more participants to be eligible for rankings inclusion on IDSA.org

-• Please review SkateIDSA’s rules and regulations.
+• Post-event spreadsheet of results.
+Please review SkateIDSA’s rules and regulations and podium recommendations.

 Producing your own event checklist (not all items may apply)